Knowle West, Bristol, England

 Beginning in 2017, Curitiba launched the Speaks Curitiba program to encourage participation in local government from all 75 neighborhoods of the city.
 Goals include involving citizens in constructing the annual budget and major plans, such as the Pluriannual Plan, the Budget Guidelines Law and the Annual Budge Law, among others.
 For the first few years, the format was in-person consultation at budget meetings, which resulted in poor attendance and little engagement.
 The City responded by implementing digital infrastructure to allow for online participation in meetings, dramatically increasing attendance and interest.
 In 2019, Speaks Curitiba began working with teenagers at public schools to encourage citizen participation from an early age and to teach them more about how the budget process works in the city so that they are better prepared to engage with city decision making as adults.

 In March of 2018, the city launched the Curitiba App, a mobile application that provides citizens and tourists with information, services, events and news from City Hall.
 The app combines the utilities of several smaller existing apps as well as 600 City Hall services.
 Through the Curitiba App, citizens can quickly and easily access local news, weather alerts and public transit information as well as book appointments with public services.
-As of late 2019, the app had been downloaded by 13,000, and the city hopes to double this number in the coming years.
+Since its launch, the App has been continuously updated and improved, particularly during the COVID-19 pandemic when citizens needed access to information remotely even more than usual.
+As of 2023, the Curitiba App has over 280,700 downloads and 160,000 scheduled appointments for various city services.
+Curitiba has also seen 1 million people registered for e-citizenship through the App.

 With the innovation ecosystem in Pinhão Valley growing steadily, its public-sector partners in Curitiba City Hall, the Curitiba Agency for Development and Innovation and the Brazilian Micro and Small Business Support Service (SEBRAE) performed a mapping of its trajectory and future goals with participation from private-sector partners, universities and other institutions.
 Based on the results, Pinhão Valley’s stakeholders from all sectors decided to create the Pinhão Valley Governance Committee to support the ecosystem and engage more local partners as well as citizens.
 The Committee is structured into four working groups: Governance, Events, Support to Innovation and Monitoring, allowing for a wide variety of planning, integration and coordination to produce the best possible results.
 The first meeting to define the Committee is scheduled for early 2021 with more than 100 participants already registered.